corda/corda-docs-portal/content/en/docs/tutorials/corda-4/build-basic-cordapp/basic-cordapp-intro.md

 title: Building your first basic CorDapp
 ---

-Follow this learning path to build your first CorDapp with a step-by-step guide to show you the way.
+Follow this learning path to build your first CorDapp with a step-by-step guide.
 This set of tutorials teaches you how to implement the functionality and features you will need to get any CorDapp up and running.
-It reinforces best practices for building CorDapps.
+It reinforces [best practices for building CorDapps](xxx).

-Code samples for this tutorial will be provided in both Kotlin and Java.
+Code samples for this tutorial are provided in Kotlin and Java.

 ## Before you start

-Before you continue on this learning path:
+Before you start building your first CorDapp:

 - Read about [Corda key concepts](key-concepts.md).
 - [Get set up for CorDapp development](getting-set-up.md).